NicolasPurr/NicolasPurr.github.io/elements/mieses_opening.md

 The Mieses Opening is a chess opening that begins with the move:

 1. d3
 The opening is named after the German-British grandmaster Jacques Mieses.
+It is considered an irregular opening, so it is classified under the A00 code in the Encyclopaedia of Chess Openings.

 Source: [https://en.wikipedia.org/wiki/Mieses_Opening](https://en.wikipedia.org/wiki/Mieses_Opening)